 Your parent/guardian’s tax forms from the past few years.

 These will be necessary when filling out your FAFSA financial aid forms.
 Check out our post on why these forms are so important.
 You need to get these forms done right and on time.
 The post includes tips and a list of official links that will help.

 If you have a documented learning disability, it will be important to have that information available.
 You’ll need it if it is requested by the school admissions office.
 This is not something you should try to hide from coaches.
 College athletic departments often have additional academic services for student-athletes.
 You will want to find out how each program deals with accommodations and what services they provide student athletes.

 Keep KPB in your bookmarks and visit us often!
 Ok, this may be a little cheesy, but we are here to help you every step of the way.
+Recruitment can happen fast, so make sure you are informed of what’s coming your way before you get there.
 Check back often for our newest content and useful information!